What is your current research interest?

 When did you first become interested in vision science?

-I’ve always been quite interested in neuroscience and its applications, and I’d say vision science goes hand in hand with that.
+I first started with CVR in July 2021.
+However, I’ve always been quite interested in neuroscience and its applications, and I’d say vision science goes hand in hand with that.
 The more I learn in this area, the more exciting I find it.

 What is your favourite experiment?

 Not sure that I have a favourite yet!
 I love learning new experimental techniques.

 What are your favourite hobbies outside of the lab?